Sleeping on an incline

 Can the right adjustable bed position help sciatica?

 Those who suffer from sciatica may find the resting positions offered by an adjustable help relieve their discomfort.
-Sleeping with your knees elevated raised is one position recommended to reduce the pain caused by sciatica.
+Sleeping with your knees elevated and raised is one position recommended to reduce the pain caused by sciatica.
 This position can easily be achieved with an adjustable bed.